ikapadata/surveyCTO-Plugins/Airtime distribution/README.md

 ## Description

 This field plug-in is designed to recharge mobile devices with airtime and data worldwide.
-With it's [Relodaly](https://reloadly.com) API integration you have borderless recharges of 5 billion devices covered by 630 mobile operator networks in over 150 countries
+With it's [Relodaly](https://reloadly.com) API integration you have borderless recharges of 5 billion devices covered by 630 mobile operator networks in over 150 countries.

+_At ikapadata, this plug-in is used to recharge survey respondents during or at the end of surveys.
+It is a no code alternative to the [Airtable Airtime & Data](https://github.com/ikapadata/Airtable/tree/new-edits/Airtime%20%26%20Data%20Distribution) recharge solution.
+It is suitable for researchers without a database or knowledge of setting up backends._

 ### Features